 Covers finance issues related to healthcare organizations, such as: reimbursement analysis, understanding the nature of costs, service line profitability analysis, and preparation of operating and capital budgets.
 Students learn how to analyze financial statements and their relationship to organizational decision-making.

 Focuses on evaluating health programs including the activities, characteristics, and outcomes used to draw conclusions about health programs.
 Students develop skills in health program planning and evaluation through discussion and analysis of literature and development of a health program evaluation plan.

 This course is designed to provide healthcare and health information technology professionals with the theory and tools necessary to effect the clinical transformation required for the successful adoption of electronic health records (EHRs).
 EHR systems are significant investments that must be planned and implemented in a manner that ensures positive outcomes.
 EHR systems are not just financial, administrative, or operational systems that focus on healthcare departmental tasks, nor are they electronic means to achieve documentation.
 Instead, EHRs are knowledge management systems, directly impacting the way clinicians practice.
 As such, clinical processes must be understood and redesigned to take advantage of the support afforded by information technology.

-Integration of organizational and management theories within the context of the nursing process to the delivery of nursing services in a variety of settings and systems.
-The role of the advanced practice nurse in various levels of management is analyzed and required core abilities required of the manager are emphasized.
-Factors affecting the dynamic changes in the health care system and delivery of nursing care are integrated.
+Integrates organizational and management theories within the context of change management processes and applies them to the delivery of nursing services in a variety of settings and systems.
+Analyzes the role of the advanced practice nurse at various levels of management and emphasizes the requisite core abilities of the DNP-prepared APRN.
+Investigates factors that affect dynamic changes in the health care system including delivery of nursing care.